codio/knowledge/source/instructors/setupcourses/common-storage.rst

 4. Repeat for additional assignments or resources as needed.

 .. image:: /img/storage-browser.png
-   :alt: Storage browser showing an dataset folder with uploaded files
+   :alt: Storage browser showing a dataset folder with uploaded files
    :width: 80%
    :align: center

-.. topic:: You can upload many files, but no single file can be more than 5GB.
+.. caution:: You can upload many files, but no single file can be more than 5 GB.

 Access Storage From Assignments
 -------------------------------